0726hayate/School-Projects-C/Dice game with C/README.md

 The program uses a custom GVDie data type to represent a six-sided die.
 This allows for better abstraction and organization of the code.
 The custom die functions make it easy to work with dice in the game logic.

 # Author
-This C code was created by [Your Name].
+This C code was created by 0726hayate.
 Feel free to contact me if you have any questions or suggestions for improvement.

 Enjoy the game! 🎲